ianreidlangevin/craftcms-switcher/README.md

 ## Overview

-This plugin adds a Twig function to easily add a site switcher.
-It allows you to output sites from the current group or sites from all groups.
-See the parameters bellow for all possibilities.
+Switcher for Craft CMS is a plugin that adds a Twig function to output a site switcher on your website.
+This switcher can be used to output sites from the current group or all groups.
+The plugin is compatible with Craft CMS 4.x.